zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ---
 title: Overview of Azure Disk Storage
-description: Get an overview Azure managed disks, which handle the storage accounts for you when you're using VMs.
+description: Get an overview Azure managed disks, which handle the storage accounts for you when you're using virtual machines.
 author: roygara
 ms.service: azure-disk-storage
 ms.topic: conceptual